nemoarchive/documentation/submit_data.md

 It is not possible to delete or update data using the Aspera CLI, however submitting a file of the same name **will** overwrite the previous file.
 Should you wish to delete data, reach out to a NeMO team member at [nemo@som.umaryland.edu](mailto:nemo@som.umaryland.edu).

+**NEW**: Once your data upload has completed, please run one more Aspera upload of a single, empty txt file titled 'DONE'.
+This will prompt our system to begin scanning your submission.

 &nbsp;

 # Processing Workflow